rips - Research in progress seminar

 The ability to speak clearly, concisely, and knowledgeably about your science is an essential skill.
 The BISI graduate program would like to create an environment where you receive constructive feedback on your research in progress talks that makes you a better speaker.
-We have made these talks a requirement for students entering the program in fall 2015 and urge our current students to give talks in years 2 and 4.
+All students are required to give talks in years 2 and 4.

 We in the BISI administration expect all BISI students to present at Research in Progress Seminars in their 2nd and 4th years (and every 2 years thereafter).
 The 2nd year presentation should be a practice for your qualifying exam and the 4th year presentation should begin preparing you for your defense.
 BEES students will be asked to present during the BEES seminar time (Mondays at noon).

 A student does not have to speak in the designated Research in Progress time slots (MOCB: Thursday 12:30 p.m.; CBBG: Thursday 2 p.m.).
 Any student that speaks in front of a critical audience consisting of peers and UMD faculty will have fulfilled their requirement.
 If you speak at a time or location other than those listed above, please contact the BISI office by email (firstname.lastname@example.org) to let us know that you've given a talk.